surya-dev-singh/kryolite-security/src/content/blog/Why FinTech Companies Can't Afford to Skip Penetration Testing.md

 * **Developer security training** to prevent vulnerabilities at the source
 * **Ongoing vulnerability management** to address new threats

-## Secure Your FinTech Future with KryptoLite Security
+## Secure Your FinTech Future with kryolite Security

 In the competitive FinTech space, your security posture isn't just about protection—it's about positioning.
 It's what enables you to confidently tell customers, partners, and regulators that their assets are safe with you.

-At **KryptoLite Security**, we specialize in helping FinTech companies build and maintain this confidence.
+At **kryolite Security**, we specialize in helping FinTech companies build and maintain this confidence.
 Our penetration tests deliver:

 * **Actionable findings** prioritized by business impact, not just technical severity
 * **Comprehensive coverage** of web applications, mobile apps, APIs, and cloud infrastructure